mgarmuno/ClipGo/README.md

 # ClipGo

 Simple clipboard manager written in Go.
-It's a work in progress.
+It's still a work in progress.

 # Dependencies